 The country's total population is about 4.5 million (though there are 70-some million sheep).
 In the south island, there were multiple times we drove for hours without seeing a gas station or a grocery store.
 So fill up on food and gas while you can.

 5. Freedom Camping

-Unless it's posted otherwise, you can basically camp on any conservation land (which is almost everywhere) if you are in a self-contained unit aka campervan/RV.
+Unless it's posted otherwise, you can basically camp on public conservation land (which is almost everywhere) if you are in a self-contained unit aka campervan/RV.
 Which is a great thing when you're driving through the alps and haven't seen an open business for two hours.
 Plus, it allows you to stay in some stunning places, like the above Gillespie Beach, just outside Fox Glacier.

 6. Rent a Campervan

 Before we booked our trip, I was intrigued by traveling via campervan.
 It seemed so convenient to not unpack every night and have our hotel and car be the same thing.
-Plus, freedom camping!
 But would we look like absolute tools driving around New Zealand in an RV?
 We decided to go for it.

 Fret not, potential New Zealand campervan travelers!
 Basically 25 percent of the vehicles on the road are campervans.
 We didn't stick out at all.
 Locals, tourists, everybody is into the car camping thing.

 We went with Maui (fancier than we needed, but I am not complaining!) and lived in the lap of RV luxury for nine days.
 We could cook, eat, sleep, pee, brush our teeth, refrigerate food and drink wine out of real wine glasses.
 Barely camping, but still able to hang in the outdoors.

 7. Take Kiwi Advice with a Grain of Salt